Port

 Meals included

-Meet your professional guide and set off to visit the ruined city of ancient Ephesus, founded by the Carians and Lelegs.
+Meet your professional guide and set off to visit the ruined city of ancient Ephesus, founded by the Hittites.
 Today, this is one of the most magnificent and best-preserved archaeological sites in the world.

 See the glorious Celsus Library façade, restored and reconstructed in the 1970s, the Temple of Hadrian and the Great Theatre with a seating capacity of 25,000 people.
 Your guide will share some little-known details about the life and times of the ancient city.

-Stop for refreshments and a optional carpet demonstration at a local weaving village.
-Enjoy watching the skilled artisans spinning and dyeing yarn and weaving carpets.
+Stop for refreshments and an optional carpet demonstration at a local weaving village.
+Watch the skilled artisans spin and dye yarn and weave carpets.

 Return directly to the ship or stay in Kusadasi.
-Guests who wish to stay in town to shop or explore independently are welcome to do so, but must make their own way back to the ship.
+Time permitting, guests wishing to stay in town to shop or explore independently are welcome to do so but must make their own way back to the ship.

 Notes: